Fairchild Air Force Base: Weaponry

 At one time in the early 1990s, Washington state had the distinction of having more nuclear warheads than four of the six known nuclear-armed nations.
 These warheads were concentrated in two places: at Fairchild AFB and at the Kitsap submarine base across Puget Sound, on the Hood Canal.
 At Fairchild, 85 nuclear gravity bombs (25 B61-7 gravity bombs and 60 B83 gravity bombs) were stored in a reserve nuclear depot.
 Naval Base Kitsap's eight Ohio-class submarines, carrying up to 24 of the now-decommissioned UGM-96 Trident I missiles per boat, each capable of carrying up to eight warheads per missile, for a total of 1,536.
 The gravity bombs were removed from the base by the end of the 1990s.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 6.5 square miles (16.8 km^{2}), all of it land.
+According to the United States Census Bureau, the census-designated place (CDP) has a total area of 6.5 square miles (16.8 km^{2}), all of it land.
 Spokane International Airport is located just four miles to the east.

 Demographics

+Fairchild AFB first appeared as unincorporated place under the name Fairchild in the 1970 U.S. census; and as a census designated place under the name Fairchild AFB in the 1980 U.S. census.